ozansozuozgit/thought-quality/readme.md

 - More Stats
 - Marcus Aeuralious Quote
 - Make Session Screen more attractive
+- Add reverse sorting to session list for most recent to oldest

   For Streaks:
   Structure your database so that there's a collection holding all user's information, with each document id in the collection being a user's unique auto-generated Firebase uid.